MarsicoFL/mispitools/README.md

 where 10 is the weight_1 (please see mispitools related papers on the top for further information)

-## The whole game: Computing DNA-based kinship test posterior odds with preliminary investigation data based prior odds
+##  The Whole Game: Computing DNA-Based Kinship Test Posterior Odds with Preliminary Investigation Data Based Prior Odds

 NOTE: The methodology implemented in this section is explained in: http://dx.doi.org/10.2139/ssrn.4331033.

-In this section we introduce a simple code for computing posterior odds of the genetic step.
-Prior Odds could be based on two models: (i) Preliminary investigation data based prior odds, or (ii) uniform prior odds.
-The first option assign a specific prior odds for each MP-UP pair, the second assigns the same.
-To see the documentation please run the following code:
+In this section, we provide a simple code for computing the posterior odds of the genetic step.
+The prior odds can be based on two models: (i) preliminary investigation data-based prior odds, or (ii) uniform prior odds.
+The first option assigns specific prior odds for each missing person (MP) and unidentified person (UP) pair, while the second option assigns the same prior odds for all pairs.
+To access the documentation for further details, please run the following code:

 ``` r
 ?postSim